 While Apache and Nginx share many qualities, they should not be thought of as entirely interchangeable.
-Each excels in its own way and it is important to understand the situations where you may need to reevaluate your web server of choice.
-This article will be devoted to a discussion of how each server stacks up in various areas.
+Each excels in its own way, and this article will cover the strengths and weaknesses of each.

 Before we dive into the differences between Apache and Nginx, let’s take a quick look at the background of these two projects and their general characteristics.

 The Apache HTTP Server was created by Robert McCool in 1995 and has been developed under the direction of the Apache Software Foundation since 1999.
 Since the HTTP web server is the foundation’s original project and is by far their most popular piece of software, it is often referred to simply as “Apache”.

 The Apache web server was the most popular server on the internet from at least 1996 through 2016.
 Because of this popularity, Apache benefits from great documentation and integrated support from other software projects.

 Apache is often chosen by administrators for its flexibility, power, and near-universal support.
 It is extensible through a dynamically loadable module system and can directly serve many scripting languages, such as PHP, without requiring additional software.

 In 2002, Igor Sysoev began work on Nginx as an answer to the C10K problem, which was an outstanding challenge for web servers to be able to handle ten thousand concurrent connections.
 Nginx was publicly released in 2004, and met this goal by relying on an asynchronous, events-driven architecture.